cloudstax/firecamp/catalog/redis/README.md

 ### Redis Static IP address
 Both Redis Sentinel and Cluster require to use a static IP address to represent a Redis member, the hostname is not allowed.
 See Redis issues [2706](https://github.com/antirez/redis/issues/2410), [2410](https://github.com/antirez/redis/issues/2410), [2565](https://github.com/antirez/redis/issues/2565), [2323](https://github.com/antirez/redis/pull/2323).

-If the containers fail over to other nodes at the same time, Redis is not able to handle it and will mark the cluster fail.
-This could happen at some conditions.
-For example, a 3 master Redis cluster, all 3 nodes go down around the same time, and the containers are rescheduled to another 3 nodes.
+If the containers fail over to other nodes, the containers' IPs will change.
+Redis is not able to handle it and will mark the cluster fail.
+For example, a 3 shards Redis cluster, each shard has 1 master and 1 slave.
+If we stop all 6 containers at the same time, container framework will rescheudle all containers.
+Some containers may run on a different node and have a different ip, which could be used by another container before restart.
+Redis will be confused about the master-slave relationship and mark the cluster fail.

-There are some possible solutions to solve this static IP address issue.

-1. Manually update the redis-node.conf.

-This is a specific workaround for Redis.
-The OpenManage records the master id that Redis generates for every member.
-When the container starts, it checks the IPs of all members, updates the redis-node.conf if necessary, and then start the Redis server.

-2. Use the container network plugin to assign a static ip to every member.

-Would need to use some current network plugin or develop our own network plugin.

-3. Assign a EC2 private ip to every member.
+Basically this requires the ability to bind the static IP with one container.
+One option is to use the virtual network that the container orchestration framework provides, or the third-party network plugin for the framework.
+But to access the services outside the container cluster, would have to access the services through the nodes' public IPs, Load Balancer, or using the Proxy Verb.
+[Kubernetes access cluster services](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-services/) and [Kubernetes Publishing services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types) discuss about it.
+Using the Proxy Verb has some limitations.
+For example, Kubernetes Proxy Verb only works for HTTP/HTTPS.
+Accessing through the public IPs directly is not easy.
+Every node has its own public IP.
+When the container moves from one node to another, the public IP to access the container will also change.
+This requires the customers to detect the public IP change of the container.
+Load Balancer could help to detect the public IP change automatically.
+The Cloud Load Balancer introduces the additional cost and the additional network hop.

+The OpenManage platform follows a simpler way that leverages the multiple IPs ability of one instance.
+The platform assigns one private IP for every Redis memeber.
+When container moves to a new node, the OpenManage platform unassigns the secondary ip from the old node and assigns it to the new node.
+So all members could talk with each other via these assigned static IPs.
+This also provides the flexibility to access the service from anywhere, as long as the application (independent process or function) is running in the same VPC.

-One EC2 instance could have [multiple private IP addresses](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html).
+This is also a common solution for public/private clouds.
+AWS/Azure/GCP all supports multiple IPs for one vm.
+Linux supports to assign multiple IPs to one network interface.
+For example, one EC2 instance could have [multiple private IP addresses](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html).
 After assigning a new IP, need to add it to an active network interface, so other nodes could access it.
 Could use the ip addr command like "sudo ip addr add 172.31.8.118/20 dev eth0".
-We could assign one private IP for every Redis memeber.
-When container moves to a new node, the OpenManage driver could unassign the secondary ip from the old node and assign it to the new node.
-So all members could talk with each other via the assigned private IPs.

 This solution is limited by the maximum private ips for one instance.
 See [IP Addresses Per Network Interface Per Instance Type](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI).
 If one EC2 instance reaches the maximum private IPs, it could not serve more service.
-While, this is not a blocking issue.
-It is not a common case to run many services on a single node.
+While, this is not a big issue.
+The m1.large instance supports up to 10 IPv4 addresses per network interface.
+And it is not a common case to run many stateful services on a single node in production.

-4. Wait the underline container framework to support the virtual ip per container.

-This depends on when the container frameworks could support it.

-For now, as the first solution works and is the simplest way, we use it for Redis cluster.
-After we get clearer IP address requirements from more services, we will revisit the solution.

 ## Data Persistence